Lost Generation: Leisure and play

 By the 1890s, children's toys entered into mass production.
 In 1893, the British toy company William Britain revolutionized the production of toy soldiers by devising the method of hollow casting, making soldiers that were cheaper and lighter than their competitors.
-This led to metal toy soldiers, which had previously been the preserve of boys from wealthier families, gaining mass appeal during the late Victorian and Edwardian period.
+This led to metal toy soldiers, which had previously been the preserve of boys from wealthier families, gaining mass appeal during the late Victorian and Edwardian periods.
 Dolls often sold by street vendors at a low price were popular with girls.
 Teddy bears appeared for the first time in the early 1900s.
 Tin plated penny toys were also sold by street sellers for a single penny.

 The turn of the 20th century saw a surge in public park building in parts of the west to provide public space in rapidly growing industrial towns.
 They provided a means for children from different backgrounds to play and interact together, sometimes in specially designed facilities.
 They held frequent concerts and performances.